microsoft/community-content/README.md

 ---

-## Funding, Venue, and Reimbursement Guidelines
+## Funding for Food & Beverage, Venue, and Reimbursement Guidelines

 Food & Beverage (F&B) and/or venue support may be requested whether you are hosting at your own community location or utilizing a Microsoft venue.
 Availability is subject to current budget and may change.